openstack/magnum/doc/source/user/index.rst

   The default value corresponds to the one recommended in this doc for our current Kubernetes version.

+_`boot_volume_size`
+  This label overrides the default_boot_volume_size of instances which is useful if your flavors are boot from volume only.
+The default value is 0, meaning that cluster instances will not boot from volume.

+_`boot_volume_type`
+  This label overrides the default_boot_volume_type of instances which is useful if your flavors are boot from volume only.
+The default value is '', meaning that Magnum will randomly select a Cinder volume type from all available options.

 _`etcd_volume_size`
   This label sets the size of a volume holding the etcd storage data.
   The default value is 0, meaning the etcd data is not persisted (no volume).

+_`etcd_volume_type`
+  This label overrides the default_etcd_volume_type holding the etcd storage data.
+The default value is '', meaning meaning that Magnum will randomly select a Cinder volume type from all available options.

 _`container_infra_prefix`
   Prefix of all container images used in the cluster (kubernetes components,